Distributional Preferences for Market Design: Market Design with Distributional Preferences

-The \textbf{DA matching mechanism} based on $(\ch_c)_{c\in \mathcal{C}}$ produces the matching produced by the algorithm for any given preference profile.
+The \textbf{DA matching mechanism} based on $(\ch_c)_{c\in\mathcal{C}}$ is the mechanism whose outcome is determined by the algorithm above for any given preference profile.
+In the market generated by distributional preferences, the relevant choice-rule profile is $(\ch_c^{\priority_c})_{c\in\mathcal{C}}$, where each school uses its distributional choice rule.

-We now show that the DA mechanism based on distributional choice rules is the unique mechanism satisfying our efficiency, fairness, and incentive properties.
+\begin{theorem} Suppose that, for every school $c\in\mathcal{C}$, the distributional preference $\succsim_c$ satisfies the upper-bound property, the maximizer property, and the coherence property.
+A matching mechanism is non-wasteful, distributionally maximal, individually rational, strategy-proof, and free of justified envy if and only if it is the deferred-acceptance mechanism based on the distributional choice rules $(\ch_c^{\priority_c})_{c\in\mathcal{C}}$. \end{theorem}

-\begin{theorem} Suppose that the distributional preferences satisfy the upper-bound property, the maximizer property, and the improvement property.
-A matching mechanism \begin{itemize}[parsep=0pt, listparindent=1em, itemsep=0pt] \item promotes the distributional preference, \item guarantees no justified envy, and \item is non-wasteful, individually rational, and strategy-proof, \end{itemize} if and only if it is the DA matching mechanism based on the distributional choice rules $(\ch_c^{\priority_c})_{c\in \mathcal{C}}$. \end{theorem}
+\autoref{thm:da} is the mechanism-level counterpart of the choice-theoretic results in \autoref{sec:choice}.
+It shows that the same structural properties---upper-bound, maximizer, and coherence---that characterize single-school choice also characterize implementation in centralized markets.
+If each school uses its distributional choice rule, deferred acceptance produces matchings that are individually rational, non-wasteful, distributionally maximal, and free of justified envy, while preserving strategy-proofness for students.
+Conversely, any mechanism satisfying these desiderata must coincide with the deferred-acceptance mechanism based on the schools' distributional choice rules.
+Thus, the upper-bound, maximizer, and coherence properties provide a unified foundation for centralized implementation of distributional objectives.